Home > Broadband > Broadband Guides > Broadband Outage

 Consider switching broadband plans

-If you regularly find yourself without a connection, it might be time to switch or upgrade your plan.
+If you regularly find yourself with a slow connection, it might be time to switch or upgrade your plan.
 By switching, you might be able to get a better deal on your broadband plan, better internet speeds, and a more reliable connection.
 Discover our best broadband deals here.

 Can you claim money back due to broadband outages in the UK?